Economic remedies abound in crisis, but can they deliver?

 Instead, critics point to solutions that target federal aid directly to the health care sector and efforts to contain and fight against the coronavirus: for manufacturing face masks and virus test kits, developing vaccines, adding new hospital ICUs and ventilators.

-Funneling support to certain industries such as airlines, hotels and the oil business could unleash a torrent of special-interest jockeying on Capitol Hill as companies seek special status and exemptions and lawmakers champion businesses in their states and districts.
+Funneling support to certain industries such as airlines, hotels and the oil business could unleash a torrent of special-interest jockeying on Capitol Hill as companies seek special status and exemptions, and lawmakers champion businesses in their states and districts.

 Trump on Tuesday said the cruise industry and airlines are facing particular difficulties and added: “They’re two great industries and we’ll be helping them through this rough patch.”